ethereum-optimism/design-docs/security/fma-generic-hardfork.md

 - **Risk Assessment:** Medium severity as no funds are at risk, though it is a full liveness failure that would be messy to recover from and require releasing and distributing an updated configuration and/or release.
 Likelihood is low, especially as we are using the same mechanics for dynamically upgrading L2 contracts from Ecotone, which involves inserting appropriate deposit transactions in the activation block.

-- **Mitigations:** We have implemented extensive unit and end-to-end testing of the Fjord activation flow.
+- **Mitigations:** We have implemented extensive unit and end-to-end testing of the activation flow.
 We will be testing the activation as well on our devnets and testnets.

 - **Detection:** Detection is straightforward as the chain will stop producing blocks.